-^{11.} t{FA} starts from the time V{CC} rises above V{SWITCH}.
-12. If an SRAM write has not taken place since the last nonvolatile cycle, AutoStore or Hardware STORE is not initiated.

-^{13.} On a Hardware STORE, Software STORE / RECALL, AutoStore Enable / Disable and AutoStore initiation, SRAM operation continues to be enabled for time t{DELAY}.
-These parameters are guaranteed by design and are not tested.
-These parameters are guaranteed by design and are not tested.
+- t{FA} starts from the time V{CC} rises above V{SWITCH}.
+If an SRAM write has not taken place since the last nonvolatile cycle, AutoStore or Hardware STORE is not initiated. - 14.
+On a Hardware STORE, Software STORE / RECALL, AutoStore Enable / Disable and AutoStore initiation, SRAM operation continues to be enabled for time to be ena - 15.
+These parameters are guaranteed by design and are not tested. - 16.
 Read and Write cycles are ignored during STORE, RECALL, and while V{CC} is below V{SWITCH}.

-During power-up and power-down, HSB glitches when HSB pin is pulled up through an external resistor.
+17. During power-up and power-down, HSB glitches when HSB pin is pulled up through an external resistor.